chilts/chilts.github.com/recipe/_posts/2010-05-11-birmingham-balti.md

 I really liked this recipe.
 Originally from the [Vegetarian Society](http://www.vegsoc.org/nvw/2006/recipes/aubbalti.html) website.
-Otherwise known as "Aubergine, Potato and Chick Pea Balti" but I like "Birmingham Balti".
+Otherwise known as "Aubergine, Potato and Chick Pea Balti" but I like the name "Birmingham Balti" better.

 For the vegetables: